jason89521/react-typist-component/README.md

 **Default**: `75`

-The delay before typing a token.
+The delay after typing a token.

 #### `backspaceDelay`

 **Default**: `75`

-The delay before backspacing a token.
+The delay after backspacing a token.

 #### `loop`